2014 Superior 50 Mile Trail Race:

 Friday, September 5, 5:00 – 7:00 pm, Caribou Highlands Lodge, downstairs conference room Saturday and September 6, 5:00 – 5:45 am at the race start / Finland trailhead.

 Caribou Highlands Lodge, downstairs conference room Friday, September 5, 7:00 pm

 Bus Transportation to Starting Line

 A bus will be available to transport participants from Caribou Highlands to the starting line in Finland.
-The bus will leave Caribou Highlands promptly at 5:00 am.
+The bus will leave Caribou Highlands promptly at 4:30 am.
+It is about a 45 minute ride to the race start.
 There is no additional charge to ride the bus.